-Professional librarians provide research guidance in person and by phone.
-Librarians can also suggest research sources, explain how to use these sources, and suggest additional research strategies.
+Professional librarians provide research guidance by recommending and explaining how to use sources and suggesting strategies.

 Note: Reference librarians cannot specify which laws apply to a situation, interpret the law, give legal advice, or conduct legal research for you.

-For more information, see the Library Reference Policy.
+For more information, see the Law Library Reference Policy.

 During all library hours, staff members are available at the Information Desk to answer questions about the library and help locate library materials.

-Librarians have prepared a number of research guides to assist you on various topics, from resources for different areas of the law to study aids for exams to finding articles using a citation.
+Librarians have prepared a number of research guides to assist you with various topics, ranging from identifying resources in an area of the law to study aids for exams to finding articles using a known citation.

 To access the research guides, visit libguides.law.drake.edu.

 If you need someone to provide legal advice or conduct legal research on your behalf, you may wish to contact an attorney.
 The library's research guides include Finding an Attorney and Dispute Resolution Assistance.